Performances approved at Firehouse

-NEWBURYPORT — Following six successful performances and the earned approval of abutters, the Firehouse Center for the Arts may proceed with four more weekends of "All Shook Up" at Waterfront East Park, the City Council decided Monday.
+NEWBURYPORT — Following six successful performances and the approval of abutters, the Firehouse Center for the Arts may proceed with four more weekends of "All Shook Up" at Waterfront East Park, the City Council voted Monday.

 The meeting was scheduled at the last minute after neighbors raised concerns to councilors about noise, parking and the permitting process for the originally approved venue at Cashman Park.